PriyankaKB/GitHub-Actions/Runners/self-hosted-runner/README.md

 3. Follow the instructions for setting up the runner for your selected image in your virtual machine.

-**Note:** It is better to use a cloud Virtual Machine on cloud for setting up a self-hosted runner.
+**Note:** It is better to use a Virtual Machine on cloud for setting up a self-hosted runner.